NoxFly/shader-playground/README.md

 Created using C++ 17, OpenGL 4.6, GLFW 3.3.8, GLEW 2.2.0 for debug and GLEW 2.1.0 for release, and GLM 0.9.9.

-IDE used : Visual Studio 2022.
+IDE used : Visual Studio 2022, CMake project.
+Available on Windows, Linux and MacOS.

 ## How to use

+All further paths are relative to the binary's folder (where the executable is).

 When running the program inside Visual Studio 2022 or the executable, you have a terminal waiting for your input.<br>
 It explains you everything you need to know.